 GDPR – Are you ready?

-On May 25, 2016 the European Parliament entered into force the General Data Protection Regulation or GDPR.
+Effective May 25, 2018, the European Parliament entered into force the General Data Protection Regulation or GDPR.
 The Regulation will have a significant impact on organizations in all industry sectors, bringing with it both challenges for compliance as well as opportunities to achieve competitive advantage.

 - GDPR & EIM